 Throughout the early 20th century, Chattanooga saw its population grow.
 During World War I, many army recruits moved to the area to be closer to training camps.
 It was also the first city in Tennessee to have a completed interstate highway system, which drew in tourists and new residents.

 Today, Chattanooga is a tourist hotspot in Tennessee.
-The laid-back attitude and friendly culture of the city make it a great place to visit.
-In addition, the recent efforts to revitalize the downtown areas have made the city more attractive to tourists.
+The city’s laid-back attitude and friendly culture make it a great place to visit.
+In addition, recent efforts to revitalize the downtown areas have made the city more attractive to tourists.

 1: Creative Discovery Museum

-One of the best things to do in Chattanooga for families is to visit the Creative Discovery Museum.
-The museum opened in 1995 and has exhibits on science, art, and music.
-The majority of the exhibits are interactive, and children are encouraged to explore.
+One of the best things for families in Chattanooga is to visit the Creative Discovery Museum.
+The museum opened in 1995 and exhibits science, art, and music exhibits.
+Most exhibits are interactive, and children are encouraged to explore.

-Among the different areas at the museum are Treehouse Adventure, Unearthed, STEM Zone, Tennessee Riverboat, and more.
+The museum has various areas, including Treehouse Adventure, Unearthed, STEM Zone, Tennessee Riverboat, and more.
 Each area promotes a sense of adventure in a fun, educational way.

 2: Raccoon Mountain Caverns and Campground

-Discovered in 1929 by Leo Lambert, the Racoon Mountain Caverns have been explored by tourists for nearly 100 years.
-Exploring the nearly 5.5 miles of caves is one of the most interesting things to do in Chattanooga.
+Discovered in 1929 by Leo Lambert, Racoon Mountain Caverns have been explored by tourists for nearly 100 years.
+Exploring the nearly 5.5-mile caves is one of the most exciting things in Chattanooga.

-Raccoon Mountain also serves as a campground for visitors.
+Raccoon Mountain also serves as a campground.
 RVs are welcome on-site, and cabins are available to rent.
-Authentic panning experiences at the cavern give visitors the opportunity to find arrowheads, fossils, and gems.
+Authentic panning experiences at the cavern allow visitors to find arrowheads, fossils, and gems.

 3: The Chattanooga Zoo at Warner Park